FoodStandardsAgency/fsa-pl-ui/src/layouts/partials/breakpoints.md

 There are three breakpoints for different screen widths:

+- Large screens (more than 1200px) there are 15 columns
-- Desktop (992px and up) there are 15 x 45px columns
+- Desktop (992px to 1199px) there are 15 columns
-- Tablet (768px to 991px) there are 12 x 45px columns
+- Tablet (768px to 991px) there are 15 columns
-- Mobile (up to 767px) are 100% wide
+- Mobile (up to 767px) there are 4 columns